-Prerequisites: HED R106A
+Prerequisites: HED R106A 3 hours lecture weekly

 This is a course designed to provide students an opportunity to further their study in athletic training, sports medicine, and related health professions.
 The course will emphasize prevention, evaluation, acute care, treatment, and rehabilitation of athletic and recreational injuries.
 Throughout the course, specific anatomical and functional features of body parts will be introduced, relating to common sports injury seen in each body area, identify injury and illness risk factors encountered by athletes and others involved in physical activity, and to plan and implement a risk management and prevention program.
 Field trips may be required.
-Course is offered Pass/No Pass (P/ NP) at student's option.
+Course is offered Pass/No Pass (P/NP) at student's option.

-HED R107-Health/Fitness/Self-Defense
+HED R107-Health/Fitness/Women's Self Defense